 When you’re evaluating a site design, consider the position that many of your potential clients come from: They’re likely worried or embarrassed about their situation.
 They’ve got questions about what to do next.
 They may be unsure if they need an attorney or they might be unhappy about needing to seek counsel altogether.
 They’re likely not worried about whether or not your website has a video background — they’re worried about themselves.

 Your law firm’s website may be their first impression of you and your firm.
 If it’s too difficult or confusing to use, there’s a good chance you’ll miss out on engaging that potential client.
 Attorneys who focus on the aesthetics of their site alone are likely missing out on opportunities in this way.

-Attorneys who have a site layout that’s logical, intuitive way and make it clear what you want your potential client to do.
+You should have a site layout that’s logical, intuitive, and makes it clear what you want your potential client to do.
 Your website’s design should respect your potential clients.

 Can your potential clients quickly identify who you are, where you are, and what you do?
 Do they know at a glance how you can help them?
 When you’re thinking about your website’s design, remember that you only have moments to catch potential clients’ attention — as a result, the layout and information on your site should be straightforward.